Affiliates

 Parents Helping Parents (PHP) is a family resource center committed to supporting families of children with special needs and children who are risk for developmental delays.
 They provide support and educational instruction to parents of children with disabilities.
 Visit our PHP link to learn more about PHP, discover PHP’s resource centers and see a calendar of upcoming events.

-Sports Without Limits is an exciting new program designed to introduce all types of sport to both adults and children with disabilities.
-Currently, Sports Without Limits sponsors two sporting programs, the wheelchair soccer team SLO Dragons and an inclusive bowling league.
+Sports Without Limits is an exciting program designed to introduce all types of sport to both adults and children with disabilities.
+Currently, Sports Without Limits sponsors sporting programs the wheelchair soccer team SLO Dragons and with programs like the 805 Games.
 Visit our Sports Without Limits link to learn more.

 The Ranch is an exciting program under UCP that is working to provide a community venue that utilizes adults with disabilities as their staff.
 The Ranch’s central location in San Luis Obispo provides young adults and adults with disabilities an opportunity to work in an agricultural and outdoors setting.
 The Ranch has created employment opportunities for numerous adults with disabilities in San Luis Obispo County and continues to grow through the years.
 The Ranch provides immediate job placement for adults with disabilities and job training for similar employment opportunities.
 The Ranch needs your support!
 Please visit http://theranchslo.org to learn how to support this great program.